turnerturn/buddy/README.md

 # 📚 faq-buddy

-Welcome to your new #1 buddy at Ninja LLC!
+Introducing your new #1 work buddy!
 **faq-buddy** is a modern web portal that manages team knowledge through Notes and FAQs, and integrates an AI-powered chat assistant named **Buddy**.
 Buddy is embedded directly into the portal and trained to respond to natural-language support questions using curated FAQs and markdown-based IT instructions.

 ---